raynamharris/FMR1CA1rnaseq/scripts/09_integration.md

+For this analysis, I calculated all pair-wise correlations for all behavioral and gene expression measures.
+I list the top and bottom 100 correlations.
+You will notice that strongest correlations are within a level (genes vs. genes, or behavior vs. behavior) but there are some very interesting patterns across levels.
+I also plotted the most significant for viewing here:

 The plots on the left show behavioral correlations with ALL data.
 The correlations on the right show data for ONLY yoked-consistent for which we have CA1 RNA-seq data.